feugy/melodie/README.md

 - [ ] feedback on enqueue & play actions
 - [ ] shuffle, loop
 - [ ] number of disk on album details page
-- [ ] enque tracks/albums by dragging to tracks queue
+- [ ] enqueue tracks/albums by dragging to tracks queue
+- [ ] display tracks/albums/artists count in settings
+- [ ] allow reseting database from settings

 ### Bugs and unresolved issues